SSU economics experts discuss Silicon Valley Bank fallout

 Question: How important is what happened with SVB in terms of lending markets at the macro level or even more broadly financial markets?

-“This problem could be connected to the financial world in general is that the moment that there are massive orders for withdrawals being put at SVB, investors started to immediately look at other banks that had a similar risk profile, and doing some of the same things that SVB must be doing, investing a lot of their assets into long-term government bonds and government backed mortgage securities (backed by government agencies).”
+“This problem could be connected to the financial world in general. ...
+The moment that there are massive orders for withdrawals being put at SVB, investors started to immediately look at other banks that had a similar risk profile, and doing some of the same things that SVB must be doing, investing a lot of their assets into long-term government bonds and government-backed mortgage securities.”

 “In a normal environment this would not be a problem.
 However, monetary tightening by the Federal Reserve had an impact on lowering the value of those assets.
-As a result, we saw other banks also getting hit be their depositors, and shares of those banks was also falling,” Amri said.
+As a result, we saw other banks also getting hit by their depositors, and shares of those banks were also falling,” Amri said.

 Question: Now that First Citizens Bank has bought SVB, are we out of the woods yet, and if not, why not?